'Nightmare in Florida II': The odd ballot that could cost Sen. Nelson the race

 Back in 2000, when George W. Bush claimed the presidency with an official victory margin of 537 votes in Florida, it was the ballot of another giant and heavily Democratic county that helped to doom Democrats.
 Then, the culprit was Palm Beach County and its infamous "butterfly ballot," which produced widespread confusion and a fateful anomaly, with Pat Buchanan receiving nearly four times as many votes in Palm Beach than in any other Florida county.
 Even Buchanan would later say that he believed the bulk of those 3,411 votes were intended for Al Gore.

-But it's also impossible for Democrats to forget that Palm Beach ballot, just as this year's Broward ballot, may end up etched into their memories forever, too.
+But it's also impossible for Democrats to forget that Palm Beach ballot, just as this year's Broward ballot may end up etched into their memories forever.